jcolag/silver-bat-01-seeking-refuge/text/15-abyss.md

 "Errr..."

 He grabs my arm and jumps off the roof, pushing me slightly ahead of him.
 We drop for what seems like an eternity, but is probably only four or five seconds.
-It's a terrifying few seconds, regardless, with Dad pushing off of cables and pipes on our way down to reposition himself.
+It's a terrifying few seconds, regardless, with Dad pushing off from cables and pipes on our way down to reposition himself.
 While he does that, I struggle to keep myself from screaming.
 I'm enough of an adult to accept that fear and screaming are normal parts of life, but noise isn't a great idea while on the run from both the police and organized crime.

 Then, somewhere near halfway down, I'm shocked as bursts of warm air seem to erupt from the street, slowing our fall to slightly less-dangerous speeds and triggering a small, high-tech parachute my father apparently attached to my back when I wasn't paying attention.
 He's sneaky, I have to give him that.